Well-posedness for mean-field evolutions arising in superconductivity: Global existence

-We now investigate the case of rougher initial data.
-Using the a priori estimates of Lemmas~\ref{lem:Lpvort} and~\ref{lem:Lpest}(ii), we prove global existence for $\Ld^q$-data, $q>1$.
-In the parabolic regime $\alpha>0$, $\beta=0$, we have at our disposal the much finer a priori estimates of Lemma~\ref{lem:Lpest}(iii), which then allow to deduce global existence for vortex-sheet data $\omega^\circ\in\Pc(\R^2)$.
-As in~\cite{Lin-Zhang-00} we make here a crucial use of some compactness result due to Lions~\cite{Lions-98} in the context of the compressible Navier-Stokes equations.
-In the conservative regime~(iv) below, however, this result is not enough and compactness is proven by hand.
-Theorem~\ref{th:main} directly follows from this proposition, together with the various a priori estimates of Sections~\ref{chap:apriori} and~\ref{chap:propagation}.
+We turn to the case of rougher initial data.
+Using the a priori estimates of Lemmas~\ref{lem:Lpvort} and~\ref{lem:Lpest}(ii), we establish global existence for $\Ld^q$-data with $q>1$.
+In the parabolic regime $\alpha>0$, $\beta=0$, the finer a priori estimates of Lemma~\ref{lem:Lpest}(iii) further imply global existence for vortex-sheet data $\omega^\circ\in\Pc(\R^2)$.
+Arguing by approximation, the main work consists in passing to the limit in the nonlinear term $\omega v$.
+For that purpose, as in~\cite{Lin-Zhang-00}, we make a crucial use of some compactness result due to Lions~\cite{Lions-98} in the context of the compressible Navier-Stokes equations.
+The conservative regime~(iv) below is however more subtle due to a lack of strong enough a priori estimates: only very weak solutions are then expected and obtained, and compactness needs to be carefully proven by hand.